 They are an official partner of the Library of Congress Veteran's History Project.
 They are enthusiastically seeking local stories to share about this great time in the First Coast's history.
 They work to be the finest light station and maritime museum in the world.

-St Augustine Lighthouse And Museum Information
+St Augustine Lighthouse And Museum Travel Tips

 - The self-guided tour includes: Shipyard Play Area, 360 degrees views, Shipwreck artefacts, 1876 Keepers House Exhibits, Maritime hammock nature trails & Keepers Cafe.